getify/You-Dont-Know-JS/scope & closures/ch1.md

 foo(2); // 4
 ```

-The RHS reference for `b` cannot be resolved inside the function `foo`, but it can be resolved in the *Scope* surrounding it (in this case, the global, but could just be another *Nested Scope* cousin!).
+The RHS reference for `b` cannot be resolved inside the function `foo`, but it can be resolved in the *Scope* surrounding it (in this case, the global).

 So, the conversation between *Engine* and *Scope* is: